Summer Camps

 Girls 8 - 15 years old attended camp for one week, Monday - Friday, from 8:30am - 4:30pm.
 Included in their days, and their camp fees, are both breakfast and lunch.
 Campers attend two workshops in the morning, as well as in the afternoon.
 Interspersed throughout the day are icebreakers and team bonding games, so girls can get to know each other, and build together better.

 Campers are split into crews of 10.
-Each crew is led by two instructors at any given time, and girls are given their own safety glasses and ear protection to take home.
+Each crew is led by two instructors at any given time, and campers are given their own safety glasses and ear protection to take home.

 LOCATIONS